Reading time: 2 minutes

 How can I find out if I have unrestricted non-preserved super?

-You’ll be likely to have unrestricted non-preserved super if you have satisfied a super condition of release and you have ever been a member of a super fund.
-If you have lost track of your super over time, you can search for your lost super accounts via the myGov website.
+You’ll likely have unrestricted non-preserved super if you have ever been a member of a super fund and you have satisfied a condition of release.

 How can I withdraw unrestricted non-preserved super?